 Anti-Modern Slavery Policy

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implement and enforce effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or our supply chain.
+It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.
+We have a zero-tolerance approach to modern slavery, and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or our supply chain.

 Organisational Structure and Supply Chains

 This policy covers all the activities of Trimoves Relocations.
-It governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.
-We expect all who have, or seek to have, a business relationship with Trimoves Relocations, to familiarise themselves with our anti-slavery policy and to act at all times in a way which is consistent with our anti-slavery policy.
+It governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or whom we appoint to act on our behalf.
+We expect all who have or seek to have, a business relationship with Trimoves Relocations to familiarise themselves with our anti-slavery policy and to act at all times in a way that is consistent with that policy.

-Trimoves HR department will liaise with other relevant departments such as the Supply Chain and Legal team to ensure that risk analysis and investigations/due diligence in relation to modern slavery and human trafficking is carried out as required.
+Trimoves Relocations' HR department will liaise with other relevant departments, such as the Supply Chain and Legal teams, to ensure that risk analysis and investigations/due diligence concerning modern slavery and human trafficking are carried out as required.

 Relevant Policies and Practices

-Trimoves operates the following policies and practices that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
-Our policy on whistleblowing encourages all its workers, customers and other business partners to report any concerns related to the direct activities of the organisation or its supply chain.
+Trimoves Relocations operates under the following policies and practises that describe its approach to the identification of modern-day slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
+Our policy on whistleblowing encourages all its workers, customers, and other business partners to report any concerns related to the direct activities of the organisation or its supply chain.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.

-The Company’s whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
-Employees who have concerns can refer to our Whistleblowing Policy.
-The nature of the complaint will determine the Group’s next course of action.
-We endeavour to carry out our own recruitment activities and we carry out appropriate background checks.
-Personnel responsible for the recruitment activities in any of our operations are advised to adhere to this policy by ensuring that strict verification of potential employee’s right to work is carried out before any offer of employment is made.
+The Company’s whistleblowing procedure is designed to make it easy for employees to make disclosures without fear of retaliation.
+Employees who have concerns can refer to our whistleblowing policy.
+The nature of the complaint will determine the group’s next course of action.
+We endeavour to carry out our own recruitment activities, and we conduct appropriate background checks.
+Personnel responsible for the recruitment activities in any of our operations are advised to adhere to this policy by ensuring that strict verification of a potential employee’s right to work is carried out before any offer of employment is made.

-Trimoves Relocations expects its operations and all supply chain to adhere to recruitment practices that ensure that all terms of employment are voluntary.
-Where necessary and if required, we may request demonstration of compliance with this policy.
+Trimoves Relocations expects its operations and all supply chains to adhere to recruitment practices that ensure that all terms of employment are voluntary.
+Where necessary and if required, we may request a demonstration of compliance with this policy.

-As well as training employees, Trimoves will raise awareness of modern slavery issues by posting our anti-slavery and human trafficking policy to all employees.
-We expect employees to refer to this policy and understand what is required of them in relation to modern slavery.
-This policy on modern slavery will be communicated to all suppliers, contractors and business partners at appropriate points during our business relationship with them and reinforced as appropriate thereafter.
+Trimoves Relocations will raise awareness of modern-day slavery issues by posting our anti-slavery and human trafficking policy to all employees, in addition to training them.
+We expect employees to refer to this policy and understand what is required of them concerning modern slavery.
+This policy on modern slavery will be communicated to all suppliers, contractors, and business partners at appropriate points during our business relationship with them and reinforced as appropriate thereafter.